Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Dangerous Designs.md

 This encounter location is shown on map 5.6.
 If the characters seek out Nina Cinnarid at home, read:

 The front and side doors to the house are locked, but can be picked with a successful DC 15 Dexterity check using thieves’ tools.
 Knocking once on the front door yields no answer, but a second knock summons a coughing, creaky voice from the other side that falteringly tells the characters to stay away for fear of catching the sickness.
-Any character with a passive Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) score of 15 or higher, or who is successful on a DC 15 Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) check, recognizes that the voice is nervous—and is definitely not a female gnome.
+Any character with a passive Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) score of 15 or higher, or who is successful on a DC 15 Wisdom ([Insight](https://www.dndbeyond.com/compendium/rules/basic-rules/using-ability-scores#Insight)) check, recognizes that the voice is nervous—and is definitely not a female [[Gnomes|gnome]].

 If the characters mention anything about the prison break, the voice pauses, then states, “Actually, I think I might know something about that.”
 As the front door is unlocked, the voice invites the characters in.